 How I Got this Shot

 Shooting cities means a little bit of prep work usually.
 In the case of this shot, I had actually hiked around the shoreline the day before looking for nice vantage points.
 I then created a scheduled photo shot list based on the time of day and the type of photo that I wanted.
 For example, I wanted to shoot Panama City’s old town’s skyline with soft light with the sun still barely in the sky.
 I wanted a pure skyline shot of the city with the light just after the sun had gone down.
 And I wanted a early night shot from the bridges with that perfect blue iridescent light from just before night reaches pitch black.
 I took my map and created a route to walk that would allow me to get as many shots as possible in the light that I wanted.
 Planning is nearly just as important as the shooting itself when it comes to urban photography.

 Technically there is no major trick to this photo.
-I shot the photo on a tripod with my Canon 60d and 18-55mm lens.
+I shot the photo on a good travel tripod with my Canon 60d and 18-55mm lens.
 The one thing that is crucial to getting this shot, though, is to take of the UV filter off your lens.
 If you have a filter on for night shots of cities the light bounces around and turns into a blob of light rather than the star you see in this photo.
 Also, to get that star effect you want your aperture to be quite narrow.